SarahAzrin/Indigenous-Peoples-Group/README.md

 Within the umbrella term of the Sámi people, there are 10 branches of subgroups:

-* Northern Sami: population of 42,500, primarily located in Norway
+* Northern Sámi: population of 42,500, primarily located in Norway
-* Lule Sami: population of 8,000, primarily located in Sweden
+* Lule Sámi: population of 8,000, primarily located in Sweden
-* Pite Sami: population of 2,000, primarily located in Sweden
+* Pite Sámi: population of 2,000, primarily located in Sweden
-* Southern Sami: population of 1,200, primarily located in Sweden
+* Southern Sámi: population of 1,200, primarily located in Sweden
-* Ume Sami: population of 1,000, primarily located in Sweden
+* Ume Sámi: population of 1,000, primarily located in Sweden
-* Skolt Sami: population of 1,000, primarily located in Finland
+* Skolt Sámi: population of 1,000, primarily located in Finland
-* Kildin Sami: population of 1,000, primarily located in Russia
+* Kildin Sámi: population of 1,000, primarily located in Russia
-* Inari Sami: population of 900, primarily located in Finland
+* Inari Sámi: population of 900, primarily located in Finland
-* Ter Sami: population of 400, primarily located in Russia
+* Ter Sámi: population of 400, primarily located in Russia
-* Akkala Sami: population of 100, primarily located in Russia
+* Akkala Sámi: population of 100, primarily located in Russia

 <param ve-map center="Q36600" zoom="11">